 The Agricultural Production Program is designed to prepare students for a career or post-secondary study in the field of production agriculture.
 Agricultural education consists of three key components: classroom instruction, FFA and a supervised agricultural experience.
-Students following the Agricultural Production Program will be required to complete 1320 hours of coursework which will include each component of agriculture education.
+Students following the Agricultural Production Program will be required to complete a minimum of 660 of the 1320 total hours of coursework which will include each component of agriculture education.
 Completers of the Agricultural Production Program will be given a certificate of completion and may be given special consideration and/or advanced placement to a post-secondary school as set by the Pennsylvania Department of Education.
 The program also allows students not completing the Agricultural Production Program, a chance to enroll in the elective courses for personal enrichment.